 I found this interesting blanket at a tag sale.
 The color combination struck me as quite old-fashioned, and soon afterwards an article in the Real Estate section of the New York Times included a photo of a bathroom in a 1924 house featuring exactly the same color scheme: tile in the lighter shade of green with trim in the darker shade of green–and salmon-pink plumbing fixtures!
-I suspect that bathroom had been updated from its 1924 look–modernized to reflect the happening colors of the 1940s or 1950s.
+I suspect that bathroom had been updated some time after its1924 construction–modernized to reflect the happening colors of the 1940s or 1950s.

 The other interesting thing about the blanket is that it looks handmade, as if it was assembled from individually woven squares and then finished with a crocheted edge.

 You can see in this close-up of the reverse side that the squares have been sewn together, leaving little yarn tails at the corners.
 I did a bit of online research, looking for evidence of weaving kits that people might have used for this craft in the past, but I couldn’t find anything.
 If anyone reading this knows of weaving kits as a bygone hobby, please tell me.
 You can get in touch by clicking on the “Contact” tab.
 Thanks!